-- A. Training upon hire, and minimally overview updates annually thereafter, on the admission policy and demonstrate understanding of its requirements by attending an approved agency or SAPC training, including: - 1.
-Understand the difference between readiness for treatment and readiness for abstinence. - 2.
-Training on Motivational Interviewing (MI) techniques with an emphasis on patient engagement during the admission process and service delivery throughout their treatment episode for patients who are and are not ready for abstinence. - 3.
-How to create a service environment that is welcoming and available to patients with varied recovery and abstinence goals. - 4.
-Ensuring service type and frequency is tailored to the individual needs of each patient and not standardized for all admissions. - 5.
-Basic training on the R95 population including demographics and various SUD and other health service needs. - 6.
-Training on Prochaska and DiClemente's Stages of Change and key characteristics and process of each stage of change. - B. Conduct regular staff meetings and dialogue on at least an annual basis with a focus on ensuring that all staff can contribute to the discussion, design and implementation of strategies that effectively lower the bar for SUD treatment admissions and better serve the R95 population, which may be incorporated within the annual training or other forums. - X. [Add other topic areas as needed]
+Required and Recommended Text for a R95 Compliance Admission Policy Page 11 of 11 and service delivery throughout their treatment episode for patients who are and are not ready for abstinence.

+- 4. How to create a service environment that is welcoming and available to patients with varied recovery and abstinence goals. - 5.
+Ensuring service type and frequency is tailored to the individual needs of each patient and not standardized for all admissions. - 6.
+Basic training on the R95 population including demographics and various SUD and other health service needs. - B. Conduct regular staff meetings and dialogue on at least an annual basis with a focus on ensuring that all staff can contribute to the discussion, design and implementation of strategies that effectively lower the bar for SUD treatment admissions and better serve the R95 population, which may be incorporated within the annual training or other forums. - X. [Add other topic areas as needed]